odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

 highlights:
   - Staying in beautiful restored zamindar havelis
   - Exploring little colonial-era towns at Serampore and Chandernagore
+  - >-
-  - Steeping yourself in the history of Bengal and British colonialism in Kolkata
+    Steeping yourself in the history of Bengal and British colonialism in Kolkata
   - Living a life from two centuries ago!
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/transfer-from-airport-to-rajbari-bawali/
+        title: Transfer from airport to Rajbari Bawali
         content: >-
           Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel.